ntpservernsk/bpir3ntp/README.md

 *   Delete: `chronyc delete <address>`
     **Crucial:** Use the IP address (`chronyc -n sources` output, note flag `-n`) or the *reverse DNS name* (`chronyc sources` output *without* flags) for deletion.
 The name used during addition (`-N` flag output) often doesn't work for deletion due to reverse lookups.
 *   Force Reselection: If a good server isn't selected for period of time: `chronyc reselect`.
 Servers will temporarily show `^-` before `^*`/`^+` reappear.

+Changes made with `chrony add`/`chrony delete` are volatile and lost on service restart.

 Once stable servers are identified via dynamic testing, add them to `/etc/config/chrony` using the example format.
 Add `option iburst 'yes'` to 1-2 primary servers for faster initial sync.
 Avoid enabling `iburst` for all servers.